 Knight has worked diligently to build its pipeline of products.
-Within its first year of operation, Knight has assembled a portfolio of products and is working on building a diversified product pipeline of drugs in development.
+In approximately two years of operation, as a result of executing its strategy, Knight has assembled a diversified product portfolio of drugs in various stages of development for both Canada and select international markets.

-Knight's Product Portfolio
+Knight's Prescription Pharmaceutical Product Portfolio